forrest-orr/moneta/README.md

   All memory blocks/regions selected via the "-m" parameter will be dumped to a physical file on disk.

-Memory selection options: --m-opt ["from-base"]
+Memory selection options: --option ["from-base"]
   + Optionally select memory "from base"
 	All selected blocks will implicitly also select all other blocks which share their allocation base.
 For example, a